Camera #39627 2 1/4 x 3 1/4

 Graflex Film

-It might be clear that this 1901 patented film is no more available at your
+It is understandable clear that this 1901 patented film is no more available at your

 photo shop around the corner and unlikely to find one on the WWW internet.